mosaic-design-system/docs/src/forms/form-input.md

       ## When, and why?

       When collecting data as part of a form or process.
-They are some of the most regularly used components in B2B applications. **Form inputs** are commonly used for many processes such as the checkout process or when users are needed to provide their details.\r
+They are some of the most regularly used components in applications. **Form inputs** are commonly used for many processes such as the checkout process or when users are required to provide their details.

-      \r

       There are 8 different types of form inputs with a wide range of uses depending on what details are required for a form, these include,

-      \r

-      •\tCheckbox

-      \r
+      * Checkbox

-      •\tFile upload
+      * File upload

-      \r

-      •\tForm input
+      * Form input

-      \r

-      •\tMulti select
+      * Multi select

-      \r

-      •\tRadio button
+      * Radio button

-      \r

-      •\tSelects

-      \r
+      * Selects

-      •\tText area
+      * Text area

-      \r

-      •\tToggle

-      \r
+      * Toggle

       There are many variants of each of these inputs depending on the use case.
-More information can be found on each of the form components and how they should be used.\r
+More information can be found on each of the form components and how they should be used.

       - - -

-      \n"
   - title: Code
   - title: Accessibility
   - title: Status